srijan4friends/bank-loan-app/readme.md

         }

-3. bank-loan-svc: This will receive all loan related requests and serve them as appropriate.
+5. bank-loan-svc(http://localhost:8762/loan-service/v1): This will receive all loan related requests and serve them as appropriate.

         a.
 New Loan:
             POST(/loan/new):